Definition of Criminal Trespass

 Designee of Property Owner

 Where a person other than the actual owner or occupant gives an order to depart the property, the State must show beyond a reasonable doubt that the person giving the order to leave was an actual designee authorized to give such orders.
-See § 810.08(1); B.C. v.
+B.C. v.
 State, 70 So.
 3d 666 (Fla.
-1st DCA 2011).
+1st DCA 2011) (addressing the issue of designees in the context of school property trespasses).

 Penalties for Trespass

-A Trespass in Structure or Conveyance is typically charged as a second degree misdemeanor, punishable by up to sixty days in jail.
-However, if a person is present in the structure where the trespass occurs, then trespass is considered a first degree misdemeanor, punishable by up to one year in jail.
-If the offender is armed with a firearm or other dangerous weapon, then the trespass can be charged as a third degree felony with a five year maximum prison term.
+A Trespass in Structure or Conveyance is typically charged as a second degree misdemeanor, punishable by up to 60 days in jail.
+However, if a person is present in the structure where the trespass occurs, then trespass is considered a first degree misdemeanor, punishable by up to 1 year in jail.

 Defenses to Trespass